hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_cql/cql.md

 ## Overview

-To get up and running with HAPI CQL, either enable it using the `hapi.properties` file in the JPA Server Starter, or follow the instructions below to [enable it in HAPI FHIR directly](#cql-settings).
+To get up and running with HAPI CQL, you can enable it using the `hapi.properties` file in the JPA Server Starter by setting `hapi.fhir.enable_cql` key to `true`.
+If you are running your own server follow the instructions below to [enable it in HAPI FHIR directly](#cql-settings).

-Once you've enabled CQL processing, the next step is to load the appropriate knowledge artifact resources into you server.
+Once you've enabled CQL processing, the next step is to load the appropriate knowledge artifact resources into your server.

 ## CQL Settings

-There are two Spring beans available that and CQL processing to HAPI.
+There are two Spring beans available that add CQL processing to HAPI.
 You can enable CQL processing by importing the appropriate version for your server configuration.

 * `ca.uhn.fhir.cql.config.CqlDstu3Config`
 * `ca.uhn.fhir.cql.config.CqlR4Config`